 Research | Current

-I am also working on a book project that explores women's engagement with rugby union in New Zealand (1840-2012).
+In my spare time I am working on a book project that explores women's engagement with rugby union in New Zealand (1840-present).

-My second area of expertise is in New Zealand and Australian politics with a particular focus on voters, elections, rural and regional representation, and the rise of independents and minor parties.
-I am a principal investigator in the New Zealand Election Study, and I have published on young voters, the gender gap in electoral behaviour and on issues of representation and participation in politics and in the discipline of political science.
+I have expertise in New Zealand and Australian politics with a particular focus on voters, elections, rural and regional representation, and the rise of independents and minor parties.
+I am a principal investigator in the New Zealand Election Study.

 I am always interested in supervising graduate students in any of the subfields listed above, and especially if the research project has a cross-national comparative dimension.

-I have supervised nine PhD students to completion since 2007; and I continue to supervise and co-supervise a large number of PhD and Masters by research students.
+I have supervised 13 PhD students to completion since 2007; and I continue to supervise and co-supervise a large number of PhD and Masters by research students.

 I am the Coordinator of the University of Auckland's Master of Public Policy.
 You should feel free to contact me to find out more information.
 Alternatively, follow this link to the MPP home page. http://www.arts.auckland.ac.nz/en/about/subjects-and-courses/public-policy.html